 Job Seekers: Industry-Specific Pitches

 Marketing: “Hi, I’m [Name], a digital marketing specialist with five years of experience in SEO and content strategy.
 I’ve boosted organic traffic by 200% using data-driven campaigns.
-I geek out on turning analytics into ROI—can I show you how I’d do the same for your team?”
+I geek out on turning analytics into ROI.
+Can I show you how I’d do the same for your team?”

 Tech/Engineering: “I’m [Name], a data scientist who bridges AI and business.
 I’ve helped companies cut costs by 20% using predictive analytics.
 Can we chat over coffee to discuss how I can optimize your data strategy?”

 Leadership/Management: “I’m [Name], a Department Manager who thrives on cross functional collaboration.
-I led a CRM rollout that slashed reporting time by 40%—I would love an opportunity to ask you about [industry] challenges over coffee next week?”
+I led a CRM rollout that slashed reporting time by 40%.
+I would love an opportunity to ask you about [industry] challenges over coffee next week?”

 Networking Like a Boss